russross/blackfriday/README.md

   ballpark of around 15%.
 * API breakage.
 If you can't afford modifying your code to adhere to the new API and don't care too much about the new features, v2 is probably not for you.
+* Several bug fixes are trailing behind and still need to be forward-ported to v2.
+See issue [#348](https://github.com/russross/blackfriday/issues/348) for tracking.

 If you are still interested in the legacy `v1`, you can import it from `github.com/russross/blackfriday`.
 Documentation for the legacy v1 can be found